ksaicharan0047j-dot/Arcade_01/README.md

-# ARCADE//01
+# ARCADE/01

-A collection of minimalist retro arcade games built with Godot 4.

-ARCADE//01 brings together several classic arcade-inspired games into one application.
-It features a simple black-and-white visual style, score tracking, and a unified game selection menu.

-## Features

-* 5 Playable Arcade Games
-* Retro Black and White Visual Style
-* Main Menu Navigation
-* Score and Best Score Tracking
-* Game Over Screens
-* Keyboard Controls
-* Web Browser Support
-* Built with Godot 4
+ARCADE/01 is a collection of classic arcade-inspired games made in Godot 4.
+The project emphasizes simple mechanics, quick gameplay, chasing high scores, and local leaderboards.

+The aim of the project is to build a growing arcade collection with multiple standalone games that can be accessed from one launcher.

-## Included Games
+## Current Games

 ### Asteroid Void

-Survive an endless asteroid field by dodging incoming obstacles.
-The game gets harder over time.
+Survive as long as you can while dodging falling asteroids across multiple lanes.
+The game gets harder as your survival time increases.

-#### Controls
+Controls:

 * Left Arrow - Move Left
 * Right Arrow - Move Right

----

 ### Tank Duel

-Battle against an AI-controlled tank in an arena with moving obstacles.
-Destroy the enemy before your health reaches zero.

-#### Controls
+This is a single-player tank battle game where player fights with AI Tank.

+Controls:

+* Player 1:
-* Left Arrow - Move Left
+  * A - Move Left
-* Right Arrow - Move Right
+  * D - Move Right
-* Space - Shoot
+  * Space - Fire

----

 ### Pulse Survival

-Avoid expanding pulse waves by positioning yourself inside safe gaps.
-Your survival time determines your score.
+Avoid expanding pulse waves by positioning yourself in randomly generated safe gaps.

-#### Controls
+Controls:

 * Left Arrow - Move Left
 * Right Arrow - Move Right
 * Up Arrow - Move Up
 * Down Arrow - Move Down

----

 ### Snake

-Classic Snake played on a 10×10 grid.
-Eat food, grow longer, and avoid crashing into walls or yourself.
+This is a classic 10x10 grid snake game.
+Collect food, grow longer, and avoid crashing into walls or yourself.

-#### Controls
+Controls:

 * Up Arrow - Move Up
 * Down Arrow - Move Down
 * Left Arrow - Move Left
 * Right Arrow - Move Right

----

 ### Pong

-A modern version of the arcade classic.
-Compete against an AI paddle and score points by getting the ball past your opponent.
+Experience a single-player Pong game against an AI opponent.
+Score points by getting the ball past the AI paddle.

-#### Controls
+Controls:

 * Up Arrow - Move Up
 * Down Arrow - Move Down

+### Breakout

+Destroy all bricks with a bouncing ball while keeping it from falling off the bottom of the screen.

+Controls:

+* Left Arrow - Move Paddle Left
+* Right Arrow - Move Paddle Right

+### Flappy Square

+Guide a square through gaps between pipes.
+Timing and precision are crucial as gravity and pipe speed make the game tougher.

+Controls:

+* Space - Flap
+* Enter - Flap

-## Technologies Used
+## Features

+* Single arcade launcher
+* Multiple games to play
+* Individual game over screens
+* Local high scores
+* Keyboard controls
+* Minimalist black-and-white visuals
-* Godot Engine 4
+* Built entirely in Godot 4

+## Planned Games

+* Frogger
+* Space Invaders
-* GDScript
+* Pinball

-## Current Version
+## Project Status

-### Version 1.2

-Completed:
+Current Version: Phase 1

+Completed Games: 7

 * Asteroid Void
 * Tank Duel
 * Pulse Survival
 * Snake
 * Pong
-* Main Menu
-* Best Score Tracking
-* Best Time Tracking
-* Web Export
-* itch.io Release

-## Future Plans

-* Additional Arcade Games
-* Better AI
-* Visual Effects
-* Sound Effects
+* Breakout
-* Difficulty Options
+* Flappy Square
-* High Score Persistence

-## Author

-Sai Charan

-### SORRY
-There may be some bugs on score labels
+More games and features will be added during development.